Rayhan2013/Dodge-the-falling-blocks/README.md

-Wecome to dodge the falling blocks where the object of the game is to dodge the falling blocks.
+Welcome to dodge the falling blocks where the object of the game is to dodge the falling blocks.

 NEW: There's now a website for the game.